 Carry out linear regression for the data set.
 Determine the rate of growth (V mm/24 h) from the slope of this line for each test specimen.
 The highest rate of growth of crack shall be reported.

-Fig. 5 Increase in crack length vs time
+Fig. 5 Increase in crack length versus time

 ANNEX G